mslzbry/note-app/README.md

 ## Description

-This Note-taking app is built using a node and express backend, with html and css in the frontend.
-The app is uses express for creating API routes for creating, getting, and deleting notes.
+This note-taking app is built using a Nodejs and express backend, with HTML and CSS in the frontend.
+The app uses express for building API routes for creating, getting, and deleting notes.
 It is rudimentary in that it uses a json file as a database; an improvement would be to use MySQL and Sequelize to store notes data.
+Finally, the app is deployed using Heroku at the link https://obscure-brook-12350-a87a9047fb05.herokuapp.com/.

 ## Table of Contents